-On today’s date in 1824, Welland Canal Company President George Keefer turned the first sod in the construction of the First Welland Canal at the west approach to the lift bridge.
+On today’s date in 1824, George Keefer—then president of the Welland Canal Company—turned the first sod in the construction of the First Welland Canal at the west end of Bridge #11.